June 2010

 rendering.
 The quality

-enhancement here is most visible on LCD displays connected via a
+enhancement here is most visible on current LCD displays connected via

 digital